-I am a first year Economics (MECS) PhD student in the Departments of Managerial Economics & Decision Sciences and Strategy at Kellogg, Northwestern University.
+I am a incoming second year Economics (MECS) PhD student in the Departments of ‘Strategy’ and ‘Managerial Economics & Decision Sciences’ at Kellogg, Northwestern University.
 I recently graduated with Honors in Economics and a minor in Statistics from The University of Chicago.

 Over the past decade, I have worked as a researcher in both academic and industry settings.
 On the academic side, I worked on projects in Labor, Political, Experimental, Environmental and Behavioral economics at UChicago (BFI & Booth), Northwestern (Kellogg), Columbia (SIPA), FGV (EPGE).
 In industry, I worked as a quantitative investment analyst at Rio Bravo Investimentos and individual credit concession policy researcher at Itau Unibanco.